|Oracle® Enterprise Manager Cloud Administration Guide

 Note:You will see a list of assemblies or templates if they have been uploaded to the Software Library.
 See the Oracle Enterprise Manager Cloud Control Administration Guide for details on uploading components to the Software Library.

-You can import the published assembly to a selected set of server pools and zones.
+Import: You can import the published assembly to a selected set of server pools and zones.
 Select the assembly and click Import.
-In the Zone and Server Pool selection page, select one or more zones and pools and click Save to import the assembly to the selected server pools and zones.
+In the Select Zones page, select one or more zones and pools and click Save to import the assembly to the selected zones.

 Click Chargeback tab in the left panel.
 The Chargeback application allows the SSA Administrator to define a charge plan and assign the plan to a specific zone or target.